freeCodeCamp/guide/src/pages/css/css3-borders-rounded-corners/index.md

 ---
-title: CSS3 Borders Rounded Corners
+title: CSS3 Border Radius Property
 ---
-## CSS3 Borders Rounded Corners
+## CSS3 Border Radius Property

-With CSS3, you can give any element "rounded corners", by using the border-radius property.
+With CSS3, you can give any element "rounded corners", by using the ```border-radius``` property.
 The value can be in any valid CSS unit.

 ```css
     .rounded-corners {